Living the 5 values of agile marketing

 A rundown of agile's next wave.

 In an ever-changing marketing landscape, we need to continuously look towards the future of our industry.
-This September, agile marketers from around the world came together to help shape the next wave of agile in the marketing space with a revised Agile Marketing Manifesto.
+This September, agile marketers from around the world came together to help shape the next wave of agile marketing with a revised Agile Marketing Manifesto.

 The first agile manifesto, the Manifesto for Agile Software Development, was created in 2001 and has led the idea of what it means to be agile in terms of values and principles for 20 years.
 When this was created, there was a great divide between business people and software developers and a lot of this original manifesto was to help foster better collaboration between these two parts of companies.
 This manifesto is still used today.